How Adobe turns cutting-edge research into everyday features

 The technologies that power such features often begin with freeform work conducted by individuals or small teams within Adobe Research.
 “I like to say it’s a license to be curious,” says Miller.
 “We can go off and basically explore any good idea, and the research isn’t rewarded based on the outcome of the research project.
 So it’s incumbent on [researchers]to do thoughtful project selection rather than it coming from a manager or some central group.”

-That said, Parasnis emphasizes that the goal is to concentrate on work that might lead to Adobe creating powerful features that large numbers of people will happily pay for, whether in an update to an existing app or an all-new one “To be clear, we like to actually build profitable businesses, so it’s not like we’re just a research lab with no desire to succeed in the market,” he says.
+That said, Parasnis emphasizes that the goal is to concentrate on work that might lead to Adobe creating powerful features that large numbers of people will happily pay for, whether in an update to an existing app or an all-new one.
+“To be clear, we like to actually build profitable businesses, so it’s not like we’re just a research lab with no desire to succeed in the market,” he says.
 “But we do take a lot of pride in being a company that has to reinvent itself constantly.”

 More than the average large technology company, Adobe likes to show off its work when it’s only part of the way down the road to release, whetting customers’ appetite for future advances that will expedite their work.
 For instance, even if creatives have endless quantities of software at their disposal, they often turn to pen and paper, especially at the start of a project.
 An Adobe research effort called Magic Layouts lets designers start with the proverbial sketch on a napkin, snap an image of it, and then turn that into an editable file.